rbind/blog.jemu.name/content/posts/2025-03-01-r-usability-gimmicks/index.md

 I often find myself wanting to "just quickly" install or upgrade a package or two, and usually I don't want to block the R session I have in front of me and kind of need for a project.
 I used to regularly plop down my terminal (<kbd>F2</kbd>), type `R` and then `install.packages("foo")` or for a GitHub package `remotes::install_github("foo/bar")` and move on. {{< pkg "pak" >}} has simplified this workflow in the sense that `pak::pak()` just does everything:

-- Calling `pak::pak()` without arguments install development dependencies in an R package project
+- Calling `pak::pak()` without arguments installs development dependencies in an R package project
-- It install packages from CRAN
+- It installs packages from CRAN
-- It install packages from GitHub and other sources
+- It installs packages from GitHub and other sources
 - It does so using automatic system dependency installation on Linux
-- I think it uses [P3M] if appropriate by default if I rememebr correctly?
+- I think it uses [P3M] if appropriate by default if I remember correctly?
 Meaning it gets you Linux binaries for various distributions if available[^hpc]

-Long story short, in my day to day work, few recent additions to the R ecosystem have been as much of a bonus for me than {{< pkg "pak" >}} [^rignote], so I thought I'd make it a tiny bit quicker to access from a command line:
+Long story short, in my day to day work, few recent additions to the R ecosystem have been as much of a bonus for me as {{< pkg "pak" >}} [^rignote], so I thought I'd make it a tiny bit quicker to access from a command line:

 ```sh